Trezor Hardware Wallet

 Trusted by Millions

-Over 5 million people use Trezor worldwide, including individual investors, cryptocurrency exchanges, financial institutions, and blockchain companies.
-The device has protected billions of dollars in cryptocurrency assets since 2014 without a single successful hack of the core security architecture.
-This proven track record demonstrates Trezor's reliability and security effectiveness.
+Over 5 million people worldwide trust Trezor with their cryptocurrency, including individual investors, exchanges, and financial institutions.
+Your assets benefit from the same security architecture that has protected billions of dollars since 2014 without a single successful hack of the core system.

-Major cryptocurrency exchanges recommend Trezor for cold storage.
-Security experts consistently rate it as the most secure hardware wallet available.
-The device has won numerous industry awards for innovation and security.
-This widespread adoption and recognition validate Trezor's position as the industry standard for cryptocurrency security.
+Major cryptocurrency exchanges recommend Trezor for your cold storage needs.
+Security experts consistently rate it as the most secure hardware wallet you can buy, and the device has won numerous industry awards for innovation and security.

 Privacy Protection Features